Service

 • serving as full-time missionary when not dealing with AMA issues,

-• advising mission presidents, mission presidents’ wives, and mission health advisers regarding difficult medical situations that arise with missionaries based on Missionary Health Services policies and guidelines (AMAs are not licensed to practice medicine in the areas to which they are assigned nor are they required to obtain malpractice insurance),
+• advising mission leaders and mission health advisers regarding difficult medical situations that arise with missionaries based on Missionary Health Services policies and guidelines (AMAs are not licensed to practice medicine in the areas to which they are assigned nor are they required to obtain malpractice insurance or maintain a medical license),

 • developing relationships with local providers and facilities and assessing their competencies,